 Green Building – Sustainable – Resilient Success

 Sustainable or “green” building design and construction is a method of wisely using resources to create high-quality, healthier and more energy-efficient homes and commercial buildings.
-A green building is more than the sum of its parts—its process and impacts matter, too.
+A green building is more than the sum of its parts (think resource conservation)—its process and impacts matter, too.

 Making smarter decisions at the start can save time, money and frustration later on.
 Conducting life cycle assessments give you valuable planning and purchasing insights based on the anticipated lifetime impact or expense of a product or process.